 by Brenda J Titus, CH, MS

 Every once in a while, Cal will ask me “how many clients have you seen so far?”
-Each time I answer, the number creeps up a little closer to the first goal that I set my sites on as a hypnotherapist, and today I have achieved that goal- I have completed 5 PATH with 25 clients!
-There is something significant about the first 25 clients in one’s hypnotherapy practice.
+Each time I answer, the number creeps up a little closer to the first goal that I set my sites on as a hypnotist, and today I have achieved that goal- I have completed 5 PATH with 25 clients!
+There is something significant about the first 25 clients in one’s hypnosis practice.
 I understood that well enough during my training as I set my intentions on this initial goal, and I have come to fully appreciate the significance over the last several weeks as I have been approaching my goal.
 Reflecting back on the last six months, I’d like to share my insights and lessons learned on the power of the Golden First 25!

 - Be a generalist.
 As I review my list of 25 clients, almost every single person came to me with a different “presenting issue.”
 I’ve worked with the typical smoking cessation and weight loss clients, along with clients who wanted to overcome childhood trauma, anxiety, nail biting and bruxism, as well as a host of other things.
 While I have certain types of issues that I prefer to work with, I know the importance of being a generalist and remembering: when the phone rings, be prepared for everything and anything.
 With your training as your guide, you can help your clients in significant ways, even with problems that you didn’t know anything about before they contacted you.